 They need to be let off the lead at times to fully stretch their legs and release all that energy.
 To tire them out mentally, you could incorporate some agility work or set puzzles and tasks for them to complete.
 Scatter feeding is effective, too.

-Patterdale cross Jack Russel dogs might not be easy to train (more on that in a second!), but they are easy to maintain.
+Patterdale cross Jack Russell dogs are easy to maintain.
 Their coats are dense and short, requiring only a gentle, weekly brushing.
 However, as the Patterjack naturally loves to dig, you might sometimes be left with a muddy pooch on your hands - so they’ll often need a good bath!

 Remember to check their ears regularly and give them a gentle wipe if needed, always drying thoroughly afterwards.
 Teeth brushing and a regular feet/nail check and clip are essential, too.